unionai/unionai-docs/source/development-cycle/remote-dependencies-with-image-spec.md

 so you will need ensure that the required dependencies are installed in both environments.

 Here we will explain how to set up the dependencies for you workflow to run remotely on Union.
-For information on how to make your dependencies available locally, see [Setting up local dependencies]().
+For information on how to make your dependencies available locally, see [Local dependencies](./local-dependencies).

 ## ImageSpec

 When a workflow is deployed to Union, each task is set up to run in its own container in the Kubernetes cluster.
 You specify the dependencies as part of the definition of the container image to be used for each task using the `ImageSpec` class.
-See [ImageSpec](../core-concepts/tasks/task-software-environment/imagespec) for more details.

 In the template code generated when you did `union init`, you will see a `ImageSpec` block in the script.
 The relevant part for our purposes is: